 You are probably wondering what this dish is with such an excessive amount of herbs, dill and fish nowhere to be found.
-Under all the fresh dill is the moist and tender fish – cha ca loaded with turmeric.
+Under all the fresh dill is the moist and tender fish – cha ca load with turmeric.
 Cha Ca La Vong is a must-not-miss in guidebooks for whoever visiting Hanoi not only for its mouthful flavor but also its representation of Hanoian culture.

 Cha Ca La Vong has been considered not only a delicious dish but also a trademark of Vietnamese cuisine

 The dish and all of its accompaniment are complex in flavor and texture yet they come together harmoniously.
 The combination of ingredients — turmeric, dill, shrimp paste and fish sauce — delivers an intriguing muskiness bolstered with chiles, silky noodles and a thicket of other fresh herbs to season the chunks of moist fish.

 You might want to check out other popular local cuisines in Hanoi:

 You can cook and eat at the same time while the dish is still hot

 A portable gas stove and a small frying pan are brought to the table and the art of preparation is done by the waiter.
 Cha Ca (turmeric seasoned fish) is first grilled then fried in oil tableside.
 Heaping plates of dill, green onions and cilantro are accompanied to be placed into the sizzling pan.

 After 3-5 minutes of cooking, the dish is ready to be served.
 Eating Cha Ca La Vong is not only tasty but also a lot of fun because it involves tabletop cooking and do-it-yourself assembly.